Kofoten/adventofcode2023-typescript/README.md

 Here i upload my solutions to the challenges of Advent of Code written in TypeScript

-Try completing the callenges yourself [here](https://adventofcode.com/)
+Try completing the challenges yourself [here](https://adventofcode.com/)